jerilynwise/team-profile/README.md

   [Github Repo](https://github.com/jerilynwise/team-profile)

   ## 🤷‍♀️ Questions
-  If you have any further questions please don't heasitate to reach out via Github jerilynwise or directly by email jerilynwisedesigns@gmail.com
+  If you have any further questions please don't heasitate to reach out via https://github.com/jerilynwise or directly by email jerilynwisedesigns@gmail.com